ilya40umov/KotLink/README.md

 ![List Aliases in UI](https://raw.githubusercontent.com/ilya40umov/KotLink/master/docs/images/list-aliases.png)

-At this point, you can finally install the browser extension, open its *Options* (*Preferences* in Firefox), and configure it to access your local KotLink server:
+At this point, you can finally install the Kotlink browser extension, open its *Options* (*Preferences* in Firefox), and configure it to access your local KotLink server:
 * set *KotLink Server URL* to `http://localhost:8080`
-* set *Extension Secret* to your personal extension secret, which can be found at `http://localhost:8080/ui/extension_secret`).
+* set *Extension Secret* to your personal extension secret, which you will find at `http://localhost:8080/ui/extension_secret`).

 ![Extension Options](https://raw.githubusercontent.com/ilya40umov/KotLink/master/docs/images/extension-options.png)